MarsBased/handbook/sections/rituals.md

 * __2019:__ Dublin.
 * __2017:__ Tenerife.

+## Basecamp check-ins

+On Fridays, Basecamp will ask you a few questions.
+There's only that is mandatory for everyone, which is the highlights of the week.

+Reporting on how has your week been, both professionally and on a personal level, helps to overcome the feeling of loneliness of the remote worker.
+We have seen that those reports, and opening up about certain issues, helps to bond deeper with the rest of the team.

+Some weeks, you'll share more technical stuff, while on others you will share the pictures of your holidays, notify us of a big achievement/change in your life, share a personal passion you have we didn't know about or just vent about something that you just can't keep inside any longer.

 ## Coworking Wednesdays

 Those in Barcelona meet every Wednesdays at Spaces 22@ (C/Pallars 193, 08005, Barcelona).
 We've got a partnership with them to work from there once per week.